-Special Populations Renal Insufficiency
+Special Populations

+Renal Impairment

 Total and unbound fractions of ertapenem pharmacokinetics were investigated in 26 adult subjects (31 to 80 years of age) with varying degrees of renal impairment.
-Following a single 1 g IV dose of ertapenem, the unbound AUC increased 1.5-fold and 2.3-fold in subjects with mild renal insufficiency (CL{CR} 60-90 mL/min/1.73 m2) and moderate renal insufficiency (CL{CR} 31-59 mL/min/1.73 m2), respectively, compared with healthy young subjects (25 to 45 years of age).
-No dosage adjustment is necessary in patients with CL{CR} ≥31 mL/min/1.73 m2.
-The unbound AUC increased 4.4-fold and 7.6-fold in subjects with advanced renal insufficiency (CL{CR} 5-30 mL/min/1.73 m2) and end-stage renal insufficiency (CL{CR} <10 mL/min/1.73 m2), respectively, compared with healthy young subjects.
-The effects of renal insufficiency on AUC of total drug were of smaller magnitude.
-The recommended dose of ertapenem in adult patients with CL{CR} ≤30 mL/min/1.73 m2 is 0.5 grams every 24 hours.
-Following a single 1 g IV dose given immediately prior to a 4 hour hemodialysis session in 5 adult patients with end-stage renal insufficiency, approximately 30% of the dose was recovered in the dialysate.
-A supplementary dose of 150 mg is recommended if ertapenem is administered within 6 hours prior to hemodialysis.
-(See DOSAGE AND ADMINISTRATION.)
-There are no data in pediatric patients with renal insufficiency.
+Following a single 1 g IV dose of ertapenem, the unbound AUC increased 1.5-fold and 2.3-fold in subjects with mild renal impairment (CL{CR} 60-90 mL/min/1.73 m2) and moderate renal impairment (CL{CR} 31-59 mL/min/1.73 m2), respectively, compared with healthy young subjects (25 to 45 years of age).
+No dosage adjustment is necessary in patients with $CL{CR} \ge 31$ mL/min/1.73 m2.
+The unbound AUC increased 4.4-fold and 7.6-fold in subjects with advanced renal impairment (CL{CR} 5-30 mL/min/1.73 m2) and end-stage renal disease ($CL{CR} < 10$ mL/min/1.73 m2), respectively, compared with healthy young subjects.
+The effects of renal impairment on AUC of total drug were of smaller magnitude.
+The recommended dose of ertapenem in adult patients with $CL{CR} \le 30$ mL/min/1.73 m2 is 0.5 grams every 24 hours.
+Following a single 1 g IV dose given immediately prior to a 4 hour hemodialysis session in 5 adult patients with end-stage renal disease, approximately 30% of the dose was recovered in the dialysate.
+Dose adjustments are recommended for patients with severe renal impairment and end-stage renal disease [see Dosage and Administration (2.4)].
+There are no data in pediatric patients with renal impairment.

-Hepatic Insufficiency
+Hepatic Impairment

-The pharmacokinetics of ertapenem in patients with hepatic insufficiency have not been established.
-However, ertapenem does not appear to undergo hepatic metabolism based on in vitro studies and approximately 10% of an administered dose is recovered in the feces.
-(See PRECAUTIONS and DOSAGE AND ADMINISTRATION.)
+The pharmacokinetics of ertapenem in patients with hepatic impairment have not been established.
+However, ertapenem does not appear to undergo hepatic metabolism based on in vitro studies and approximately 10% of an administered dose is recovered in the feces [see Clinical Pharmacology (12.3) and Dosage and Administration (2.6)].